stillbigjosh/feedforward-neuralnetwork/README.md

-# neuralnetwork
+# Feed Forward Neural Network
-The Python code build up from scratch of Feed Forward Neural Network meant to predict the test scores of students by their wake and study hours(linear regression).
+Feed Forward Neural Network meant to predict the test scores of students by their wake and study hours(linear regression).

 Ground truths.
 ['sleep', 'study'], [score]